1916 Stanley Cup Final

 The 1916 Stanley Cup Final was played between the National Hockey Association (NHA) champion Montreal Canadiens and the Pacific Coast Hockey Association (PCHA) champion Portland Rosebuds.
 This was the first time that a best-of-five Cup championship went the distance.
 Also, the Rosebuds were the first team based in the United States to play for the Cup.
-Stanley Cup trustees ruled before the Stanley Cup Finals that the Stanley Cup as the World professional hockey championship can not be limited to just Canadian teams.
+Stanley Cup trustees ruled before the Stanley Cup Final that the Stanley Cup as the World professional hockey championship can not be limited to just Canadian teams.
 The Canadiens defeated the Rosebuds three games to two in the best-of-five-game series.
 This was the Canadiens' first Stanley Cup championship.

-Paths to the Finals
+Paths to the Final

 Montreal won the NHA title after finishing the 1915–16 regular season in first place with a 16–7–1 record.
 Meanwhile, Portland clinched the 1915–16 PCHA title with a 13–5 record.

 Game summaries

 The games of the series were played at Montreal's Montreal Arena as it was the turn of the NHA champions to host the series.
 Games one, three and five were played under NHA rules; Games two and four were played under PCHA rules.
 Ernie Johnson's share of series revenues was by court order to be paid to the Montreal Wanderers, whom he had left while under contract to go to the PCHA.
 For the entire series, future Hockey Hall of Fame goaltender Georges Vezina aided Montreal by posting a 2.60 goals-against average.
 Didier Pitre led the Canadiens in scoring with 4 goals.

 Montreal Canadiens NHA champions Roster - Georges Veznia goalie, Howard McNamara (Captain) point, Bert Corbeau cover point, Didier Pitre center-rover, Edouard "Newsy" Lalonde (Playing-Coach) center, George "Goldie" Prodgers right wing-left wing, Jack Laviolettte left wing, Amous Arbour left wing, Louis Berlinguette left wing, Georges "Skinner" Poulin center, Eskene “Skene” Ronan center right wing, spare Jack Fournier right wing-left wing - U.P.
 Boudier (President), George "Kennedy", Kendall (Manager-owner).

 Portland Rosebuds PCAH champions Roster - Tommy Murray goalie, Del Irvine point, Ernie "Moose" Johnson cover point, Fred "Smokey" Harris rover-left wing, Tommy Dunderdale center, Eddie Oatman right wing, Charles Tobin left wing-right wing, Charlie Uksilla left wing, Alf Barbour center, C.D.
 Doherty (President), Edward Savage (Manager-Coach).